Important Days in April

 22 April: World Earth Day

 Protecting our environment must be the priority of every individual.
 The first Earth Day was celebrated on 22 April 1970.
-The theme for Earth Day 2020 is climate action.
-Climate change is the biggest challenge faced by contemporaries all around the world.
 Earth Day raises awareness about the need for the hour to protect our climate and Earth from getting deteriorating further.

 23 April: World Book and Copyright Day